josippapez/MTTPP-assignment/README.md

 ### `Testing`

 So in this project, the testing was done on my personal website that can be found [HERE](https://jpapez-myplan.web.app/).

+The tests i ran here were:
+* Login without signing up first

+* Sign Up

+* Sign up, log out and then signing in again

+* Signing up and creating project

+* Testing of notification system for creating project

 In order to run already created test, you can just select one of the tests in drop down menu and click on green play button.
 ![Envrionment PATH variable](/images/screen3.png)